AKuzina/dct_vae/README.md

 <tr>
 <td style="width:100%">
 <i>
 Hierarchical Variational Autoencoders (VAEs) are among the most popular likelihood-based generative models.
-There is rather a consensus that the top-down hierarchical VAEs allow to effectively learn deep latent structures and avoid problems like the posterior collapse.
-Here, we show that it is not necessarily the case and the problem of collapsing posteriors remains.
-To discourage the posterior collapse, we propose a new deep hierarchical VAE with a partly fixed encoder, specifically, we use Discrete Cosine Transform to obtain top latent variables.
+There is a consensus that the top-down hierarchical VAEs allow effective learning of deep latent structures and avoid problems like posterior collapse.
+Here, we show that this is not necessarily the case, and the problem of collapsing posteriors remains.
+To discourage this issue, we propose a deep hierarchical VAE with a context on top.
+Specifically, we use a Discrete Cosine Transform to obtain the last latent variable.
-In a series of experiments, we observe that the proposed modification allows us to achieve better utilization of the latent space.
-Further, we demonstrate that the proposed approach can be useful for compression and robustness to adversarial attacks.
+In a series of experiments, we observe that the proposed modification allows us to achieve better utilization of the latent space and does not harm the model's generative abilities.
 </i>
 </table>